aimat-lab/opXRD-paper/README.md

-# LaTeX template for academic papers
+# LaTeX Template for Academic Papers

 This repository contains a minimalist template to write academic papers with LaTeX.

+## Template documentation

+The template is documented at https://pascalmichaillat.org/d2/.

+## Template overview

++ The font for text, roman math, and numbers is [Source Serif Pro](https://fonts.google.com/specimen/Source+Serif+Pro).
++ The font for Greek and calligraphic math is [Euler](http://luc.devroye.org/fonts-26139.html).
++ No colors are used in the text (only black) to reduce distraction, and so papers print well.
++ Colors are reserved for graphs.
++ Margins, spacing, and font size are set for comfortable reading.
++ Headings are designed so the paper is easy to scan.
++ Formatting is also specified for figures, tables, appendix, and online appendix.

-## Included files and how to use them
+## Template files

+The repository contains files to produce a minimalist paper with LaTeX.
+The template was developed with the MacTeX-2021 distribution.

-- `paper.tex` –  Skeleton of the paper.
++ `paper.tex` –  LaTeX file containing the skeleton of the paper.
 Fill it out with the content of your paper.
+Compile it with pdfTeX.
-- `paper.sty` –  LaTeX style file collecting all the formatting commands.
++ `paper.sty` –  LaTeX style file collecting all the formatting commands.
 Must be included in the same folder as `paper.tex`.
-- `figures.pdf` – PDF file with all the figures included in the paper.
-Replace the figures with your own figures---one per page.
-An easy way to do that is to create a Keynote or Powerpoint presentation; insert each figure as a slide background; and save the resulting presentation as PDF.
-With this method, all the figures have the exact same size.
-It is also possible to use Keynote or Powerpoint to annotate the figures created with an external software (Matlab, R, and so on).
++ `figures.pdf` – PDF file with all the figures included in the paper.
+Replace the figures with your own figures—one per page.
-- `bibliography.bib` – BibTeX file with all the references included in the paper.
++ `bibliography.bib` – BibTeX file with all the references included in the paper.
 Replace these references with your own.
-- `bibliography.bst` – BibTeX style file to format the entries into the reference section.
++ `bibliography.bst` – BibTeX style file to format the references.
 Must be included in the same folder as `paper.tex`.
-The style file is based on the style file `econ.bst`, which was created by [Shiro Takeda](https://shirotakeda.github.io) and is [available on GitHub](https://github.com/ShiroTakeda/econ-bst).
+This style file is based on `econ.bst`, which was created by [Shiro Takeda](https://shirotakeda.github.io) and is [available on GitHub](https://github.com/ShiroTakeda/econ-bst).
-- `paper.pdf` – PDF file produced by compiling `paper.tex` (with PDFTeX).
++ `paper.pdf` – PDF file produced by compiling `paper.tex` with pdfTeX.
 This file is not required to use the template; it only illustrate the output of the template.

-## Additional files for online appendix
+## Online appendix

-The repository also includes an additional template and style file in case the appendix of the paper must be carved out into a separate online appendix.
+The repository also includes files to produce an online appendix—in case the paper's appendix must be carved out into a separate, online appendix.

-- `appendix.tex` –  Skeleton of the online appendix.
++ `appendix.tex` –  LaTeX file containing the skeleton of the online appendix.
 Fill it out with the content of your online appendix.
-The appendix must be in the same folder as the paper so the equation and section labels from the paper can be used in the online appendix.
+Compile it with pdfTeX.
+The equation and section labels from `paper.tex` can be used in `appendix.tex` thanks to the `xr` package.
+[This requires the following](https://www.ctan.org/pkg/xr):
+	* `appendix.tex` is be in the same folder as `paper.tex`.
+	* `paper.tex` is compiled first.
+	* The auxiliary file `paper.aux` is available when `appendix.tex` is compiled.
-- `appendix.sty` –  LaTeX style file collecting additional formatting commands for the online appendix.
++ `appendix.sty` –  LaTeX style file collecting additional formatting commands for the online appendix.
 Must be included in the same folder as `appendix.tex`.
-This style file must be used in conjonction with `paper.sty`, which must also be included in the folder.
+This style file must be used in conjunction with `paper.sty`, which must also be included in the folder.
-- `appendix.pdf` – PDF file produced by compiling `appendix.tex` (with PDFTeX).
++ `appendix.pdf` – PDF file produced by compiling `appendix.tex` with pdfTeX.
 This file is not required to use the template; it only illustrate the output of the template.

-## Key features

-- The font for text, roman math, and numbers is [Source Serif Pro](https://fonts.google.com/specimen/Source+Serif+Pro).
-- The font for Greek and calligraphic math is [Euler](http://luc.devroye.org/fonts-26139.html).
-- No colors are used in the text (only black) to reduce distraction, and so papers print well.
-- Colors are reserved for graphs.
-- Margins, spacing, and font size are set for comfortable reading.
-- Formating is also specified for appendix and online appendix.

-## Reference

-As much as possible the template follows Matthew Butterick's wonderful typographical advice in [Practical Typography](https://practicaltypography.com).
-The references follow the guidelines from the [Chicago Manual of Style](https://www.chicagomanualofstyle.org/home.html).

-## Related LaTeX resources
+## Related resources

-- [This LaTeX template](https://github.com/pmichaillat/latex-presentation) produces minimalist academic presentations following the same principles and with a similar general appearance as this paper template.
++ [This LaTeX template](https://github.com/pmichaillat/latex-presentation) produces minimalist academic presentations following the same principles, and with a similar general appearance, as this paper template.
-- [This LaTeX style file](https://github.com/pmichaillat/latex-math) contains commands to easily typeset mathematical expressions.
++ [This LaTeX style file](https://github.com/pmichaillat/latex-math) contains commands to easily typeset mathematical expressions.
 It can be used in combination with this paper template to make it easier to type and read math.

+## License

+The content of this repository is licensed under the terms of the [MIT License](https://opensource.org/license/mit-license-php/).